FredJul/AndroidQuery/README.md

 AndroidQuery
 ======================

-AndroidQuery is an Android SQLite and ContentProvider ORM powered by an annotation preprocessor, tables are defined by @Table annotations and CRUD classes expose an expressive api for executing SQLite queries.
+AndroidQuery is an Android SQLite and ContentProvider ORM powered by an annotation preprocessor.
+It focus on easy of use without sacrificing performances.

 ###Setup###